rodalbert/rodalbert/index.md

 # Rodrigo home page

 Welcome to Rodrigo Alberto home page

 I'm a Coder and Data Analist.

 # What I done

-Student in Computer Science in [IST Técnico Lisbon](https://tecnico.ulisboa.pt/en/) where i learn to solve coding and logic sistem problems.
+Student in Computer Science in [IST Técnico Lisbon](https://tecnico.ulisboa.pt/en/) where i learn to solve coding and logic system problems.

 Coder in [FreeCodeCamp Lisbon](https://www.freecodecamplisbon.org/) where i work in coding problems and his solutions.